kgmaxwell1990/Old-Court-Chapel-Weddings/readme.md

 # Old Court Chapel Weddings

-This Web App is the first project for the Code Institute's classroom course.
+This Web App is the first project for the Code Institute's classroom bootcamp.
 It is a fully responsive static front-end only app built with HTML, CSS & JavaScript - no template was used.

 ## Live Demo